lambduh/lambduh/README.md

 #Composed lambda functions

-This structure allows you to compose Lambda functions with modules:
+This structure allows you to compose Lambda functions quickly and concisely:

 ```javascript
 var Q = require('q');